NFDI4DS/nslp2024/docs/shared_tasks.md

 # Shared tasks

-Two shared tasks will be organised at the NSLP workshop.
+Two shared tasks are organised at the NSLP workshop.
 Both include several subtasks.
 Participants can sign up for one or more (sub-)tasks.
-Automated evaluations of submitted systems will be done through the Codalab platform.
+Automated evaluations of submitted systems are done through the Codalab platform.

 **Task 1.
 FoRC: Field of Research Classification of Scholarly Publications**